A (Los Angeles Railway): History

+Cars began running through the Hill Street Tunnel in July 1939.
 The final and longest lived routing of the A began service on September 25, 1939.
 It was predominantly formed from the old A line as well as Temple Street taken from the L West 11th and West Temple Street Line.
 Tracks on Fountain were removed from service in 1942, and the line ceased to operate on June 30, 1946.